 Before embarking on your systematic search, you'll want to define your research topic in an easily searchable way.
 This involves separating out the key concepts of your research question.
 There are various tools to help you do this.
-One of the most commonly used in systematic reviews is PICO; for scoping reviews, PCC:
+One commonly used in health systematic reviews is PICO; for scoping reviews, PCC:

 The worksheet and slides below can help you formulate a searchable question.